-Nicole DiDonato of WXMI was doing a live news tease in July of 2012 when an intrepid cat jumped up on her shoulders.
-When DiDonato returned to do the full report, the cat was still there and still trying to take her attention away from her job.
+Nicole DiDonato of WXMI was doing a live news tease in July of 2012 when an intrepid cat jumped up onto her shoulders.
+When DiDonato returned to do the full report, the cat was still there, attempting to take her attention away from her job.

 Cats pay no mind whatsoever to conventions like keeping a studio floor clear during a live broadcast.
 Univision’s Eduardo Rodriguez was presenting a weather report at WLTV in Miami in 2012 when a cat sashayed across the studio floor.
 Rodriguez kept his composure and finished his report as the crew cracked up in the background.

 At WXYZ in Detroit, a stray kitten decided she wanted to get to know reporter Nima Shaffe just a little bit better.
 The fact that he was on location for a news report made no difference, and the kitten wouldn’t take "no" for an answer.
 The station went with it and made the report about the kitten.
 The local Humane Society took the kitten in and planned to put her up for adoption.

 A reporter from Macedonia TV tried his best to deliver a story on equestrian training, but a horse named Frankie couldn’t contain his curiosity and affection.
 It makes perfect sense to put a horse in the background for such a report, but this one wasn’t good at following stage directions.
 You can see the clip here.

 This interview from a Russian news channel was placed right in front of a donkey enclosure, which, as you'll see, is never a good idea for a coherent broadcast.
 The lone donkey in the shot was not going to stand idly by when he had the opportunity to address the audience.
 We’re not sure what he said, but he came off like a real jackass.